beyondthefarewell/beyondthefarewell.github.io/index.md

 > **Emerging technologies** in the field of artificial intelligence (AI) may present us with other opportunities to preserve the life of someone, perhaps in the form of a digital model of them that we can talk with and interact with.
 While this is possible now it requires a high level of technical expertise that few possess, however tools for this may be developed rapidly and become more accessible and user-friendly.

-### Passing on the passwords, passphrases, encryption keys, usernames etc:
+### Passing on the passwords, passphrases, passkeys, encryption keys, key pairs, brain keys, usernames etc:
 With the agreement of the account holder consider becoming a joint account holder or administrator on the following, it will make matters easier to deal with beyond EOL.

 * Online banking, Insurance companies